 Scalable, Reliable, Low Latency Internet Connectivity

-FirstLight has been providing Internet access since 1998 with the philosophy that the greatest quality of service is provided not just by the highest possible connection speed, but also combined with superior peering arrangements and dedicated bandwidth delivered over a stable, fiber-based network.
+FirstLight has been providing Internet services access since 1998 with the philosophy that the greatest quality of service is provided not just by the highest possible connection speed, but also combined with superior peering arrangements and dedicated bandwidth delivered over a stable, fiber-based network.

 FirstLight’s Internet transit is backed by a combination of Tier 1 provider connections and numerous private peering connections throughout the Northeast, which reduces hop counts and improves the overall user experience.
 In fact, 50% of all Internet traffic on FirstLight’s IP network is directly connected to the ultimate destination, reducing latency and improving response time.